-- > This chart shows the profile of average cumulative payments per at-fault claim reported by accident quarter and development quarter - On a development quarter basis, the older accident quarters have reached a steady level of average claim size by around development quarter 3.
-This is expected as at-fault claimants are entitled to 26 weeks of benefits, with some allowance for delay in payments and invoicing - > It appears the recent accident quarters have a higher average claim size than more mature accident quarters - > This chart indicates that the average claim size is emerging at around \$16,000-\$25,000 for at-fault claims - Payments per claim reported in accident quarter 2020Q3 has continued to develop higher in comparison to other accident quarters in the same development period.
-Despite accident quarters 2021Q2 to 2021Q3 developing higher in earlier development quarters, they have started to converge towards the upper range of \$23,000 average claim size - > The behaviour of these recent accident quarters will continue to be monitored going forward.
+- This chart shows the profile of average cumulative payments per at-fault claim reported by accident quarter and development quarter - On a development quarter basis, the older accident quarters have reached a steady level of average claim size by around development quarter 3.
+This is expected as at-fault claimants are entitled to 26 weeks of benefits, with some allowance for delay in payments and invoicing - It appears the recent accident quarters have a higher average claim size than more mature accident quarters - This chart indicates that the average claim size is emerging at around \$16,000-\$23,000 for at-fault claims - The higher average claim size for 2021Q1 in development quarter 0 is mainly attributable to higher cost of treatment & care payments paid to some claimants with high injury severity.
+This has returned to levels in line with 2020Q1 for development quarter 1 onwards - Payments per claim reported in accident quarter 2020Q3 has continued to develop higher in comparison to other accident quarters in the same development period.
+Despite accident quarters 2021Q2 and 2021Q3 developing higher in earlier development quarters, they have started to converge towards the upper range of \$23,000 average claim size - The behaviour of these recent accident quarters will continue to be monitored going forward.

-SB - average payment per claim reported Not at-fault minor claims - average cumulative payment per reported claim (current value)
+Not at-fault minor claims - average cumulative payment per reported claim (current value)

 - This chart shows the profile of average cumulative payments per not at-fault minor injury claim reported by accident quarter and development quarter - On a development quarter basis, the older accident quarters have reached a steady level of average claim size by around development quarter 3.
 This is expected as not at-fault minor injury claimants are entitled to 26 weeks of benefits, with some allowance for delay in payments, invoicing and accessing further benefits for some claims if the insurer agrees that further treatment will aid recovery - It appears that more recent accident quarters have around a 20% 60% higher average claim size than more mature accident quarters prior to 2019Q3 - This chart indicates that the average claim size is around \$4,500 \$6,000 for not at-fault minor claims up until 2019Q3, and the average claim size is around \$7,000 \$9,000 for claims 2019Q4 and onwards - Higher average claim sizes for recent accident quarters may be due to a change in claims mix for claims incurred during the COVID-19 lockdown.
-The reduced number of claims have a higher average severity compared to those in prior quarters - Accident quarters 2021Q2 and 2021Q4 to 2022Q2 appear to be developing at a higher rate than other accident quarters when compared within their respective most recent development periods.
-We will continue to monitor this going forward.
+The reduced number of claims have a higher average severity compared to those in prior quarters - The 2021Q2, 2021Q4 and 2022Q1 accident quarters appear to be developing at a higher rate than other accident quarters when compared within their respective most recent development periods.
+We will continue to monitor this going forward - Note that the small drops observed in multiple development quarters across all accident quarters are driven by recovery payments.

-SB - average payment per claim reported Not at-fault non-minor claims - average cumulative payment per reported claim (current value)
+Not at-fault non-minor claims - average cumulative payment per reported claim (current value)